What is 3/1100? Understanding Fractions, Decimals, and Percentages

 Q2: How do I convert a percentage to a fraction?

 A2: To convert a percentage to a fraction, write the percentage as a fraction with a denominator of 100.
-Then, simplify the fraction if possible.
-For example, 25% can be written as 25/100, which simplifies to 1/4.
+Worth adding: then, simplify the fraction if possible.
+As an example, 25% can be written as 25/100, which simplifies to 1/4.

 Q3: What is the significance of a common denominator when adding or subtracting fractions?